yacinediagne/segment_image_task/README.md

 1. **Creating the vitual environment then Testing**

-In the file script.py has been provide the code to create the vitual environment and the testing step.
-To run the script, you just need python in your computer and then enter the following command.
+In the file script.py has been provided the code to create the vitual environment and the testing step.
+To run the script, you just need python as requirement and then enter the following command.

     ```bash
     python scrypt.py